 I was reminded of the time when my son Julian (then 6) unwittingly played with peanuts.
-We were at the Cottage Life Show and had stopped by an exhibit with birdhouses and feeders.
-Waiting patiently for me to pick a birdhouse, Julian amused himself by picking up handfuls of feed, letting it sift through his hands, like sand.
-He did this for a while before I noticed something light-colored amongst the seeds.
+We were at a cottage expo and had stopped by an exhibit with birdhouses and feeders.
+Waiting for me to pick a birdhouse, Julian amused himself by picking up handfuls of feed, letting it sift through his hands, like sand.
+He did this for a while before I noticed something light-colored among the seeds.

 Not having any small pets, we had never bought animal feed.
 The peanuts that he recognized were not in pieces, but whole, darker (roasted), in the shell or in peanut butter.
 I apologized for my outburst, explaining that I had reacted spontaneously, yelling, not out of anger, but out of fear for his safety.

 This episode (and several others) taught me that while it is important to teach children how to avoid danger by recognizing their allergens, it is equally important to teach them how to respond calmly when allergens are present in their environment, and how to gently remind others of potential risks.
 Over the years, I’ve learned to contain my anxiety and bite my tongue when I’ve been tempted to say to my child and others, “But you don’t get it, this could cause an allergic reaction.”